 TIP!
 If you have several lenses, purchase 1 circular polarizer to fit the largest one, then use a step-up ring to fit it on the smaller filter thread lenses.
 For instance, we have large telephoto lenses that use 77mm filter, and smaller lenses including 62mm and 52mm filter sizes.
 So we would need a 52-77 step up ring, and a 62-77 step up ring.
 Step up rings are REALLY cheap!
 About $5.
 Much cheaper than buying another filter, $25+!

-If you plan to shoot video, a neutral density filter is awesome – but you probably won’t need one otherwise.
+If you plan to shoot video, a variable neutral density filter is awesome – but you probably won’t need one otherwise.

 - Size can be a slight deterrent, especially if you frequently travel.
 But consider responsiveness – slr cameras are designed to capture split-second action.

 MAKE SURE it’s comfortable to hold for long enough to photograph whatever you love.

 - Weight Can you hold it up for a whole game or party??